JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Inserts a row, or rows, at the location identified by the associated **ITextRange2** object.

 ```
-FUNCTION CTextRow.Insert (BYVAL cRow AS LONG) AS HRESULT
+FUNCTION Insert (BYVAL cRow AS LONG) AS HRESULT
 ```

 #### Return value